Vegetarian Protein Sources / Vegetarian Calcium Sources / Vegetarian

 Interesting information on acrylamide, found in cooked foods, which may cause a health risk when consumed.
 This is further evidence supporting the consumption of foods in their raw state.

-Enjoy a cruelty-free vegan 4th of July picnic potluck in Seattle, with vibrant raw and living foods.
-Raw 4th of July Picnic
+Enjoy a cruelty-free organic vegan picnic potluck in Seattle, with vibrant raw and living foods.
+Raw Organic Vegan Picnic Potluck

 A NEW, OLD IDEA

 Before the days of George Foreman grillers and deep fryers and man-made fire, way back when humankind was incapable of processing food, we ate it raw.
 Raw food is defined as food not heated above 112 degrees Fahrenheit (a temperature that some experts say is the point where healthy food enzymes die).
 Today, processed food is beyond plentiful.
 In many places, fresh foods are all but impossible to find among the mounds of packaged food products.
 According to the U.S. Centers for Disease Control, only 33 percent of American adults eat enough fruit each day and only 27 percent eat the recommended amount of vegetables.
 Those numbers are even lower for high school students.

 Rich in fresh, uncooked whole foods, the raw food diet is gaining popularity among those looking for better health and more energy.

 “I love to entertain,” says Arelya Hadar, leading a visitor to a sumptuous lunch spread of creamy pesto fettuccine, rosemary crackers, avocado sandwiches and coconut almond cookies.

 The most amazing part about the lunch?
 It’s all raw, meaning all of the dishes are made from uncooked whole foods.
 And it’s delicious.